Graduate Diploma in Law (Graduate Diploma)

 This is a conversion course.
 Conversion courses allow you to study a subject unrelated to your undergraduate degree or current career, and support you with a change of career path.
 No prior knowledge or degree in the subject is required.

-- degree of commitment to the legal profession (shown, for example, by placements with solicitors’ firms or equivalent experience)
+- your degree of commitment to the legal profession (shown, by example, by placements with solicitors’ firms or equivalent experience)

 - general work experience

-- reasons for wanting to study the GDL at Cardiff
+- reasons for wanting to study the LPC at Cardiff University

 - date on which the application is received by Cardiff University

-- any special personal reasons affecting ability to study elsewhere.
+- any extenuating circumstances which may affect your ability to study elsewhere.

 Find out more about English language requirements.